drorata/ds-dask_cluster_example/README.md

 So far, so good.
 But, imagine the data set is larger and the hyperparameters' space is more complicated.
 Things will turn virtually impossible to run on a local machine.
-At this point there are two possible courses of action:
+At this point there are at least two possible courses of action:

 1. Use more computing power
 2. Optimize the search and/or be smarter

-In this post we take the first course.
+In this post we take the former.
 A seemingly easy way to scale out the local machine to a cluster is [`dask`](http://dask.pydata.org/en/latest/).
-To start with, staying on the local machine, let's try out the `LocalCluster`.
+To start with, staying on the local machine, let's try out the [`LocalCluster`](https://distributed.readthedocs.io/en/latest/local-cluster.html).
 Checkout [`gridsearch_local_dask.py`](./gridsearch_local_dask.py) which you can try out by

 ```bash